openNDS/openNDS/docs/source/customize.rst

 The pre-installed dynamic login page is enabled by setting option login_option_enabled = "1".

 It generates a login page asking for username and email address.
+User logins are recorded in the log file /[tmpfs_dir]/ndslog/ndslog.log

+Where [tmpfs_dir] is the operating system "temporary" tmpfs mount point.
+This will be  /tmp /run or /var and is automatically detected.

-User logins are recorded in the log file /tmp/ndslog.log Details of how the script works are contained in comments in the script itself.
+Details of how the script works are contained in comments in the script itself.